GalacticLiaison/Elf-Destiny/_docs/brainstorm/random.md

 allow dark triad traits to form ultimate bad guy personality trait

 choice trial: two vases balanced, can only take one other falls in pit.
 You get treasure from the one you took and get told what fell

+find legendary trebuchet event
+- give a 1/1 military seige unit with massive stats slightly better all together than a standard trebuchet